ropensci/concstats/README.md

 ### `comp`

 is a group wrapper to calculate different concentration measures.
-Within this group are measures like the Herfindahl-Hirschmann index (HHI), the dual of the HHI, the Dominance or the Stenbacka index.
+Within this group are measures like the Herfindahl-Hirschman index (HHI), the dual of the HHI, the Dominance or the Stenbacka index.

 ### `inequ`